CBICA/spare_score/README.md

 spare_scores  v0.1.17.
 SPARE model training & scores calculation required arguments:
         [ACTION]        The action to be performed, either 'train' or 'test' [-a, --action]

-    [DATA]          The dataset to be used for training / testing.
-Can be [-d, --data,    a filepath string of a .csv file, or a string filepath
+        [INPUT]         The dataset to be used for training / testing.
+Can be [-i, --input]   a filepath string of a .csv file.
-    --dataset,      of a pandas df.
-    --data_file]

 optional arguments:
+        [OUTPUT]        The filename for the model (as a .pkl.gz) to be saved [-o, --output]  at, if training.
+If testing, the filepath of the resulting SPARE score dataframe (as a .csv file) to be saved.
+If not given, nothing will be saved.

         [MODEL]         The model to be used (only) for testing.
-Can be a [-m, --mdl,     filepath string of a .pkl.gz file.
-Required for testing --model,
+Can be a [-m, --model,   filepath string of a .pkl.gz file.
+Required for testing --model_file]

-    --model_file]
+        [KEY_VARS]      The list of key variables to be used for training.
+This [-kv,           could be a list of strings that can uniquely identify a --key_vars,     row of the dataset.
+        --identifiers]  For example (if a row_ID doesn't exist), it could be:
+                        --key_vars PTID Age ScanID.
+                        If not given, the first column of the dataset is considered the primary key of the dataset.
+Required for training.

-    [PREDICTORS]    The list of predictors to be used for training.
+        [DATA_VARS]     The list of predictors to be used for training.
 List.
-    [-p,            Example: --predictors predictorA predictorB predictorC
-    --predictors]   Required for training.
+        [-dv,           If not given, training will assume that all (apart from --data_vars,    the key variables) variables will be used as --predictors]   predictors, with the ignore variables ignored.

+        [IGNORE_VARS]   The list of predictors to be ignored for training.
+Can [-iv,           be a list, or empty.
+        --ignore_vars,
+        --ignore]

-    [TO_PREDICT]    The characteristic to be predicted in the course of the [-t,            training.
-String.
-Required for training.
+        [TARGET]        The characteristic to be predicted in the course of the [-t,            training.
+String of the name of the column.
+Required --target,       for training.
         --to_predict]

         [POS_GROUP]     Group to assign a positive SPARE score (only for -pg,            classification).
 String.
 Required for training.
         --pos_group]

         [KERNEL]        The kernel for the training. 'linear' or 'rbf' (only -k,             linear is supported currently in regression).
         --kernel]

         [VERBOSE]       Verbosity.
-Int, higher is more verbose.
-[0,1,2]
+Int.
-    [-v,
+        [-v,            0: Warnings
-    --verbose,
+        --verbose,      1: Info
-    --verbosity]
+        --verbosity]    2: Debug

-    [SAVE_PATH]     Path to save the trained model. '.pkl.gz' file [-s,            extension expected.
-If None is given, no model will be --save_path]    saved.
+        [LOGS]          Where to save log file.
+If not given, logs will be [-l,            printed out.
+        --logs]

+        [VERSION]       Display the version of the package.
+        [-V, --version]

         [HELP]          Show this help message and exit.
-    -h, --help
+        [-h, --help]
 ```

 ## Examples